elilambnz/react-py/README.md

 ## Acknowledgments

-This project is heavily based on [Pyodide](https://pyodide.org), a Python distribution for the browser and Node.js based on WebAssembly.
+This project uses [Pyodide](https://pyodide.org), a Python distribution for the browser and Node.js based on WebAssembly.

 ## Contributing